zudwalex/mongoose/docs/README.md

 Another task can wake up a sleeping event manager (in `mg_mgr_poll()` call) using `mg_mgr_wakeup()`.
 When an event manager is woken up, a pipe connection event handler function receives `MG_EV_READ` event.

+Parameters:

+- `mgr` - event manager to be used for connection creation
+- `fn` - pointer to event handler function
+- `ud` - user data, which will be passed to `fn`

+Return value: pointer to created connection or `NULL` in case of error

 Usage example: